amirkalantar96/excel-generator/README.md

   ```
   Press Enter to create the Excel file:
   ```
-Type your desired filename and press Enter.<br/>
+Type your desired filename and press Enter.
 The file will be generated accordingly.

 > [!NOTE]
 > This project currently works via CLI (Command Line Interface).<br/>